yoavnir/specs2016/specs/docs/cliswitch.md

 You can specify the full path of the files, or `specs` will search the **SPECSPATH** for them.
 The **SPECSPATH** can be set from either the environment variable `SPECSPATH` or the configuration string `SPECSPATH`.
 In both cases the syntax is just like the OS `PATH`: a list of directories separated by OS-specific path separator character.
 On Linux and Mac OS this is a colon (`:`).
 On Windows this is a semicolon (`;`).
 If neither the environment variable nor the configuration string are set, the **SPECSPATH** defaults to `$HOME/specs` on Linux and Mac OS, and to `%APPDATA%\specs` on Windows.
 * `--verbose` or `-v` -- outputs more information when something goes wrong.
 * `--stats` -- output statistics on run time, records read, and records written to standard output.
-The resulting stats look something like this:
+The resulting stats look something like this when running in threaded mode (see below):
 ```
 Read  608913 lines.
 Wrote 608913 lines.